Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 The job of this private function is to return 1 if `hash_alg` can be performed through PSA now, and 0 otherwise.
 It is only defined on algorithms that are enabled via PSA.
 As a starting point, return 1 if PSA crypto's driver subsystem has been initialized.

 Each function in the module needs to know whether to dispatch via PSA or legacy.
-All function with just consult the context's `engine` field, except `setup()` which will set it according to the key type and the return value of `psa_can_do_cipher()` as discussed above.
+All functions consult the context's `engine` field, except `setup()` which will set it according to the key type and the return value of `psa_can_do_cipher()` as discussed above.

 Note that this assumes that an operation that has been started via PSA can be completed.
 This implies that `mbedtls_psa_crypto_free` must not be called while an operation using PSA is in progress.